Get insider access

 Build Quality

-The Sony ULT WEAR Wireless have a good, sturdy build quality.
+The Sony ULT WEAR have a good, sturdy build quality.
 They're made of high-quality recycled plastic with solid hinges and yokes.
-The ear cups are large and comfortable, but their stiff material means that users with glasses or thick hair might struggle to achieve a solid seal.
+The ear cups are large and comfortable, but their stiff material means that users who wear glasses or have thick hair might struggle to achieve a solid seal.
 The ear cups are covered in a comfortable, spongey material, which is also used on the headband.
 It's possible to see how this material might lose some of its springiness over time and become less comfortable.
 As with most other wireless over-ears, these headphones don't feature any kind of IP rating for protection against dust or water damage.
-While you can purchase replacement earpads online, not all the parts are easily replaceable, as with the Fairphone Fairbuds XL Wireless.
+While you can purchase replacement earpads online, not all the parts are easily replaceable, as with the Fairphone Fairbuds XL.

 7.5